KTM Class 93

 The Class 93 is a type of electric multiple unit used by Keretapi Tanah Melayu for its intercity Electric Train Service (ETS).
 A total of 10 sets in 6-car formations have been built and delivered by CRRC Zhuzhou (initially CSR Zhuzhou) of China, with 9 additional sets ordered in 2019 with delivery finished in 2020 (these 9 sets has been branded as ETS2 or 93/2).
-In light of the Gemas-JB EDTP Modification, another 10 sets (branded as 93/3 or ETS3) has been ordered and will commence delivery later this year.
 As per the technology exchange agreement, part of the consignment will be partially assembled in Batu Gajah, Malaysia.

 The Class 93 ETS is utilised in the electrified section of the West Coast Line, from Gemas to Padang Besar.
 It has cut journey times significantly, covering Padang Besar from Kuala Lumpur within four hours and fifteen minutes, with 5 stops at hand, while the Kuala Lumpur-Penang leg can be covered within 3 hours.

 Another 9 were ordered in 2019 and delivery finished in 2020.
-They are branded as ETS 2, and offer a business class coach as well as a redesigned standard class accommodation.
+They are branded as ETS 2 and offer a business class coach as well as a redesigned standard class accommodation.

-In March 2020, another 11 sets were ordered to increase capacity following the completion of the Gemas-JB EDTP modification in October 2022.
-These 11 sets will be branded as ETS 3 and the interior of these trains has not been revealed by KTMB.

 Design

-The KTM Class 93 is a custom built train engineered to high speed metre gauge operation.
+The KTM Class 93 is a custom-built train engineered to high-speed metre gauge operation.
 Dubbed the "Malaysian Bullet Train", or "Pocket Rocket", it features a streamline sloped head, with better aerodynamic efficiency relative to previous KTM rail classes.
 It is expected to be one of the fastest trains operating on metre gauge track.
 Relative to KTM standard meter gauge bogies, special higher strength materials were used in bogie construction.
 This is done in order to damp and sustain the higher stresses incurred by going at high speed over narrow gauge.